vindomc/LAIL1/README.md

-# TAIL (TezAI Labs)
+# TAIL (TejAI Labs)
-TezAI Labs is an application to handle the Smart Licon Robot.
+TejAI Labs is an application to handle the Smart Licon Robot.